MicrosoftDocs/VBA-Docs/api/Outlook.peopleview.sortfields.md

 # PeopleView.SortFields Property (Outlook)
-Returns an [OrderFields](Outlook.OrderFields.md) object that represents the set of fields by which the items displayed in the[PeopleView](Outlook.peopleview.md) object are ordered.
+Returns an [OrderFields](Outlook.OrderFields.md) object that represents the set of fields by which the items displayed in the [PeopleView](Outlook.peopleview.md) object are ordered.
 Read-only.

 ## Version information